rackerlabs/rackspace-how-to/content/rackspace-email/spam-filtering.md

 - Ask your frequent recipients to add your domain to their Safelist/Whitlist to ensure your messages are delivered to their Inbox.
 [Manage Safelists at Rackspace Cloud Office](/how-to/spam-preferences-safe-lists-and-black-list-in-rackspace-email/#manage-safelists)
 - Ask your frequent recipients to “unflag” or mark messages from you in their spam folder as “not spam”.
 This is the most effective method for improving the spam reputation of your sending domain.

-*Note: Outbound messages are likely being scanned by your recipient's mail provider as well.
+*Note: Outbound messages are likely being scanned by the recipient's mail provider.
 Each provider has their own policies for filtering spam.*

 The filtering system does not only apply to the “sophisticated spammer”.
 This system scans all incoming and outgoing traffic regardless of sender or intent.
 The links above explain how to prevent your outbound messages from being caught in the net alongside those purposefully sending spam.
 Note: Filters cannot determine intent so they must use content and behavior as their point of reference when flagging messages as spam.
 Our filters will only flag message content that has been deemed as spam by the whole of the internet community.